 If the tortoise loses its appetite suddenly, this could be due to the following conditions:

-Impaction occurs from ingesting certain materials, such as small stones and bedding material.
+Impaction occurs from ingesting certain materials, like small stones and bedding.
 The Journal of Herpetological Medicine and Surgery stated that captive tortoises might unintentionally ingest enclosure substrate that’s attached to food.

-Allowing your tortoise to bathe in a shallow bowl of warm water can be beneficial.
-However, in severe cases, a veterinarian must perform an x-ray before surgically removing the blockage.
+Allowing the tortoise to bathe in a shallow bowl of warm water can be beneficial.
+However, in severe cases, a vet must perform an x-ray before surgically removing the blockage.

 4/ Dystocia (Egg Binding)